Notenlish/lifeengine-creature-editor/README.md

  To load one upload the json file.

 # Contributing
- Clone the repository, run `npm install` and then run `npm start`.
-Your changes will take effect in the browser tab.
+ Clone the repository, and edit the files.
+To see your changes you can refresh the page.

 # Deploying
  The files are automatically deployed when a new commit is pushed onto the main branch.